-While Proposition 3.1 analyzes its statistical properties, this still leaves open the question of how to practically solve the inner minimization and outer maximization of the plugin max-min program.
+Proposition 3.1 still leaves open the question of how to practically solve the inner minimization and outer maximization of the plug-in max-min program.
 The falsifier's manipulation of the features induces both variation in the theory's chosen allowable function and the true function $f_m^(\cdot)$, making the outer maximization program difficult.

 To tackle this problem, we notice that the plug-in max-min program (6) has connections to a recent computer science literature on adversarial learning (e.g., Madry et al., 2017; Akhtar and Mian, 2018; Kolter and Madry, 2018).
-In adversarial learning, "data-poisoning attacks" are studied to understand the robustness of black-box predictive algorithms.
+In adversarial learning, "data-poisoning attacks" are studied to understand the robustness of black box predictive algorithms.
 Given an estimated neural network for image classification, for example, we search for small perturbations to particular pixel values that would lead the neural network to (humorously) classify a picture of a pig as an airliner or (more dangerously) fail to notice a stop sign in a self-driving car.
 The resulting perturbed images are referred to as "adversarial examples."

 The plug-in max-min program's search for logical anomalies can be reinterpreted as a type of data-poisoning attack on the theory's allowable functions \mathcal{F}^T .
 The falsifier searches for collections of empirical examples that simultaneously poison the performance of all allowable functions $f(\cdot) \in \mathcal{F}^T$.
 The resulting logical anomalies are adversarial examples for the theory.

-This connection to adversarial learning is more than mere intellectual curiosity.
-We can exploit the connection between the plug-in max-min program and data-poisoning attacks in adversarial learning in order to develop a feasible gradient descent ascent (GDA) optimization routine.
-Recent results on non-convex/concave max-min optimization (e.g., Jin, Netrapalli and Jordan, 2019; Razaviyayn et al., 2020) in adversarial learning provide optimization guarantees on its performance.
+We can exploit the connection to data-poisoning attacks in order to develop a feasible gradient descent ascent (GDA) optimization routine.
+Recent results on non-convex/concave max-min optimization (e.g., Jin, Netrapalli and Jordan, 2019; Razaviyayn et al., 2020) provide optimization guarantees on its performance.

 We first simplify the inner minimization over the theory's allowable functions.
-We assume the theory's allowable functions can be flexibly parametrized, meaning $\mathcal{F}^T = \{f{\theta}(\cdot) : \theta \in \Theta\}$ for some (possibly high-dimensional) parameter vector θ and compact parameter space Θ .
-In expected utility theory, for example, we may construct such a parameterization using a flexible sieve basis or a class of neural networks for the possible utility functions.
+We assume the theory's allowable functions can be flexibly parametrized, meaning $\mathcal{F}^T = \{f\theta(\cdot) : \theta \in \Theta\}$ for some (possibly high-dimensional) parameter vector θ and compact parameter space Θ .
+In expected utility theory, for example, such a parametrization may involve a flexible sieve basis or a class of neural networks for the possible utility functions.
 The inner minimization over the theory's allowable functions then becomes

-$$\min{\theta \in \Theta} n^{-1} \sum{i=1}^{n} \ell\left(f{\theta}(x_i), \widehat{f}m^(x_i)\right). \tag{11}$$
+$$\min{\theta \in \Theta} n^{-1} \sum{i=1}^{n} \ell \Big(f{\theta}(x_i), \widehat{f}m^(x_i) \Big).$$ (11)